-• Previous analysis: all workers will use a reservation wage, so
+- The answer is no - Previous analysis: all workers will use a reservation wage, so

-$$a(w) = 1$$

-if $w \ge R$
+$$a(w) = 1 \text{ if } w \ge R$$

 = 0 otherwise

-- Since all workers are identical and the equation above determining the reservation wage, (5), has a unique solution, all workers will all be using the same reservation rule, accepting all wages $w \ge R$ and turning down those w < R. - Workers' strategies are therefore again characterized by a reservation wage R.

-- Now take a firm with productivity x offering a wage w' > R. - Its net present value of profits from this period's matches is
+- Since all workers are identical and the equation above determining the reservation wage, (5), has a unique solution, all workers will all be using the same reservation rule, accepting all wages w > R and turning down those w < R. - Workers' strategies are therefore again characterized by a reservation wage R. - Next consider a firm offering a wage $\tilde{w} < R$ . - This wage will be rejected by all workers, and the firm would lose the cost of posting a vacancy. - Therefore, in equilibrium when workers use the reservation wage rule of accepting only wages greater than R, all firms will offer the same